500 Nations: Episode 5: Cauldron of War

-European powers fight to control American resources, turning native homelands into a Cauldron of War.
+European powers fought to control American resources, turning native homelands into a Cauldron of War.
 Many indigenous nations side with France, but when the defeated country leaves its native allies vulnerable, a determined leader, Pontiac, rises to prominence.

 Episode 6: Removal

 Being forced to follow the Trail of Tears displaces Native Americans even though they adopt American ways.
-Shawnee leader Tecumseh sparks a return to traditional ways but The Indian Removal Act is enforced in 1830.
+Shawnee leader Tecumseh sparks a return to traditional ways but the Indian Removal Act is enforced in 1830.
 Many stoically accept; others resist.

 Episode 7: Roads Across the Plains

 Lifestyles of native peoples of the Great Plains end as American settlers destroy huge buffalo herds.
 Though native leaders pursue peace, they are massacred at Sand Creek.
 The massacre provokes severe repercussions.

 Episode 8: Attack on Culture

 Legislative attacks on native ways included the disbanding of communal land.
 Today, native cultures are allowed to renew, and to remember the lifestyles of America's original people, and the hardships they endured.